Migrating Virtual Machines to Akamai Cloud With Packer

 sudo cp /etc/environment configs/ 2>/dev/null || true

-sudo cp -r /etc/systemd/system configs/ 2>/dev/null || true
+sudo cp /etc/systemd/system/express-api.service configs/systemd/ 2>/dev/null || true

 # Capture application data